Wyoming trooper trial set for January 2023; probable cause affidavit to remain sealed - NewsBreak

 capcity.news

 CHEYENNE, Wyo. — Provided below are the defendants and charges from appearances in Laramie County Circuit Court.
 All persons cited are presumed innocent until convicted or pleading guilty.
 Official charges are subject to change by the Laramie County District Attorney’s Office.
 Initial Appearances:.
-Alan Athur Berg, 42 –...
+Matthew Christopher Marinez, 31 –...

 cowboystatedaily.com